Agent Integrations

 Section titled “Plugin vs CLI integration”This page lists the CLI-level integrations — every supported agent gets MCP and (where possible) hooks.

 Two of these hosts (Claude Code and Cursor) additionally support the higher-level Archcore Plugin — skills, tracks, built-in agents, and guardrails.
-See Plugin supported hosts for the plugin-specific matrix.
+See Supported AI agents for the plugin-specific matrix.

 Next steps